-The Royal Family have been no strangers to controversy over the years
+The Royal Family has been no strangers to controversy over the years.

 Over the course of time, the media scrutiny placed on the Royal Family has grown and grown, to the point that every move made by the family is under the microscope.

 This led to several scandals within the family which have led to public outrage, and hugely damaged the reputation of the family.

-The last two years have been difficult for the Royal Family, as their public image has suffered following several high-profile controversies.
+The last few years have been difficult for the Royal Family, as their public image has suffered following several high-profile controversies.

 Now, with the release of Prince Harry's memoir "Spare", we thought we would take at some of the Royal moments throughout history that shocked the world.